About the Event

 According to recent studies, climate change could reduce agricultural productivity, decreasing global food supplies and harming households that rely on crops, livestock, and fisheries for income.
 How much do we actually know about how climate change might impact agriculture?
 What types of policies can be developed today to help protect against the worst of these impacts?

-At this RFF seminar, experts will examine recent research on this important topic and discuss how the United States and other countries are addressing the challenge.
-Panelists will present new methods to quantify the climate vulnerability of farm households, demonstrated in major studies in Africa, South Asia, and the US Pacific Northwest.
-They will also address recent work currently underway at the US Department of Agriculture and the World Bank.
+At this RFF seminar, experts examined recent research on this important topic and discuss how the United States and other countries are addressing the challenge.
+Panelists presented new methods to quantify the climate vulnerability of farm households, demonstrated in major studies in Africa, South Asia, and the US Pacific Northwest.
+They also addressed recent work currently underway at the US Department of Agriculture and the World Bank.

 Yusuke Kuwayama, Fellow, RFF

 John M. Antle, Professor, Department of Applied Economics, Oregon State University; and University Fellow, RFF

 Elizabeth Marshall, Economist, Economic Research Service, US Department of Agriculture

 Holger A. Kray, Lead Agriculture Economist, Agriculture Global Practice, World Bank Group